CSDevelope/CSDevelope/README.md

 <div class="github-introduction">

-Im a **Web Developer** who loves to bring ideas to life in the browser.
+Im a **Application Developer** who loves to bring ideas to life.
 I grew up in the early 2000's and fell in love with the internet.
 Therefore I am excited about designing and developing websites and web applications that are **fast**, **responsive**, and **accessible** to everyone. 😎

 </div>